pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔✏️ Prompt inputs/TEXT 🔠/TEXT 🔠 prompt.md

     ```yaml
     Format: TEXT
-    Statement: 💬 How are you today?
+    Text: 💬 How are you today?
     ```

     <br/>